neelsmith/greeklang/attic/specs/md/attic/orthography/AtticCharacters.md

 <tr><td>chi</td><td>χ</td><td>X</td></tr>
 </table>

-Treatment of sigma
+In this mapping, the value of sigma depends on context.
+When sigma terminates a token as defined in the specification of [Attic Greek string values](AtticString.html), its value is 962 (lower-case terminal sigma);  otherwise 963 (lower-case sigma).

+@openex@

+### Example

+As listed above, an isolated sigma is represented by <strong concordion:set="#terminal">S</strong> in the ASCII mapping, and terminal form of sigma <strong concordion:assertEquals="uForAscii(#terminal)">ς</strong> in the Unicode mapping.
+By contrast, the cluster sigma+tau is represented by the ASCII mapping <strong concordion:set="#medial">ST</strong> and the Unicode mapping <strong concordion:assertEquals="uForAscii(#medial)">στ</strong>.

+See further examples in the specification for [Attic Greek string values](AtticString.html).
+@closeex@

+ano teleia dec 903 - > 183 mid-dot

-output principle
+output principle: NFKC

 Punctuation:  colon; tricolon; high stop.
 Two puncts supported.
-Encode ASCII with period and colon.
-Encode Unicode with period and ano teleia.
+Encode Unicode with period and mid-dot.

-In version @version@, we recognize:

-16 cons + 5 vowels
-punct (4?)

-3 acc
-2 quant
-1 elision

-The characters to be encoded are:

-- characters directly transcribing characters in the Attic writing system, namely:
-    - twenty-one alphabetic characters (sixteen consonants and five vowels)
-    - four punctuation characters
-- editorial characters commonly used to disambiguate aspects of the
-    - accent characters
-    - quantity